DarXSouls/Nbody/README.md

 This work was conducted at the **School of Physics and Astronomy, Cardiff University**.
 The initial codebase for the N-body integration was adapted from routines provided by **Dr. Paul Clark**.
 The initial guidance during the project is acknowledged with gratitude.

-## 📜 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this work with proper citation.

 ## 🔭 Contact